raganwald/raganwald.github.com/_posts/2018-10-17-recursive-pattern-matching.md

 So what would a solution look like if we tried to make it the same shape as this definition?
 It would:

 1. Describe a pattern, not a step-by-step algorithm, and;
-2. It would have two cases, one recursive, one repeated.
+2. It would have four cases.

 Of course, there's one obvious way to implement a pattern that recognizes particular strings.